A love letter to a community written by those that know it best.

 With band members living in Hastings, Ipswich, Kings Lynn, Manchester and Leeds the band had to endure a bitter North versus South divide and practises that can only be described as ‘logistical nightmares’.
 In fact, prior to hitting the studio to record ‘We Are Knife Club’, the band had managed just one practise with everyone there.
 Knife Club kept their identities secret until their debut album went on pre-order, yet again taking a joke too far and subsequently annoying/exciting everyone with their #whoareknifeclub? hype campaign.

 They recorded their debut album, ‘We Are Knife Club’ in January 2020.
 It was produced by Ben Hannah (Nosebleed) at Organworks in Leeds.
 During the first Lockdown in 2020, the band started working on some (almost) acoustic material, which resulted in a new 7” record, which included three brand new tracks and new versions of two album tracks.
-It also featured guest appearances from Tessa Hunt (Stand Out Riot) on violin and Ben Hannah (Nosebleed) on tambourine, güiro and shaker.
-Ben also mixed and mastered the record.
+It featured guest appearances from Tessa Hunt (Stand Out Riot) on violin and Ben Hannah (Nosebleed) on tambourine, güiro and shaker (he also mixed and mastered the record).
+In 2022 they also released a dancey remix 12″, with remixed and reimagined versions of their tunes and contributions from a host of musicians who are prominent in the DIY punk scene.

-Knife Club were booked to play several festivals and a series of club gigs in the UK and in Denmark in 2020.
+Knife Club were booked to play several festivals and a series of club gigs in the UK and in Denmark in Spring/Summer 2020.
 They were raring to go and famously stated “not even a global pandemic can stop us now”.

 “It is more than a bit special… a rip roaring ride of amazing stuff… seriously amazing lyrics… watch out for this band, they are gonna storm the DIY punk scene once lockdown is over”.
 Issue Zine